com-lihaoyi/utest/readme.md

 ```

 As you can see, even though the `assert(false)` comes before the declaration of tests `B` and `C`, these tests are still listable and inspectable because they were registered at compile time using the `TestSuite{ ... }` macro.

+Having a clean separation between test-discovery and test-execution is generally considered to be a good thing, and uTest's execution model strictly enforces this by doing test-discovery at compile-time.
+Thus, you can always inspect the test hierarchy without having to execute arbitrary test code.
+At the same time, uTest preserves all the convenience of sharing common setup code via lexical scoping, while avoiding the pitfall of shared-state between tests, giving you the best of both worlds in terms of convenience and isolation.

 Test running API
 ================